 Child Abuse: Child abuse was a problem, and law enforcement and NGOs continued to document cases.
-Child abuse occurred openly on the street, though families ignored most cases or addressed them at the community level.
+Child abuse occurred openly on the street, although families ignored most cases or addressed them at the community level.

 Early and Forced Marriage: The legal age for marriage is 21 for men and 17 for girls, but tradition permits marriage at age 14.
 Early marriage was a problem.
 There were no reported prosecutions related to child marriage during the year.
-For additional information, see Appendix C.